About

 PAPER 1 Inference Coupling

-Core MFVI diagnostic — IC definition, Relational Invariance theorem, validation studies, practical workflow.
+Core MFVI diagnostic: IC definition, the Relational Invariance theorem, validation studies, practical workflow.
 For Bayesian practitioners who need to know when their factorized inference will fail.

 PAPER 2 Proximal Dominance